 It is very important that the information we hold about you is accurate and up to date.
-Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org
+Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org your relationship with us.

-- WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT
+WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT

-Personal data means any information capable of identifying an individual.
+Personal data means any information about an individual from which that person can be identified.
 It does not include anonymised data.

-We may process the following categories of personal data about you:
+We may collect, use, store and transfer process the following categories of personal data about you:

 Where we are required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver goods or services to you).
 If you don’t provide us with the requested data, we may have to cancel a product or service you have ordered but if we do, we will notify you at the time.

-- HOW WE COLLECT YOUR PERSONAL DATA
+HOW WE COLLECT YOUR PERSONAL DATA

-- Direct interactions: You may provide data by filling in forms on our site and / or by communicating with us by post, phone, email or otherwise, including when you:
+Direct interactions: You may provide data by filling in forms on our site and / or by communicating with us by post, phone, email or otherwise, including when you:

-- order our products or services;
+order our products or services;

-- create an account on our site;
+create an account on our site;

 subscribe to our newsletter;

-- request catalogues or marketing be sent to you;
+request catalogues or marketing be sent to you;

-- enter a competition, prize draw, promotion or survey;
+enter a competition, prize draw, promotion or survey;

-- give us feedback on service and products.
+give us feedback on service and products.

-- Third parties or publicly available sources: We may receive personal data about you from various third parties and public sources as set out below.
+Third parties or publicly available sources: We may receive personal data about you from various third parties and public sources as set out below:

-- Technical Data from the following parties:
+Technical Data from the following parties:

-- analytics providers such as Google based outside the EU;
+analytics providers such as Google based outside the UK;

-- Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register based inside the EU.
+Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register based inside the UK.

 HOW DO WE USE YOUR PERSONAL DATA